 Whipper County, Alabama exists only in my mind.
 But if I had to stick a pin in it on a map, I would stick that pin in North Alabama approximately where Paint Rock Valley is.
 That area holds a significant place in my memory because it was through that very real valley that I drove several times a week to visit the young lady who in 1974 became my bride.
 There is one other place where Whipper County exists.
-That is, in the pages of Then Came Edgar and the other books in the Morgan Crossroads series of novels.
+That is, in the pages of Long Time Coming and the other books in the Morgan Crossroads series of novels.

 I'm pretty sure I've met Marcella and Eva Jo.
 Or was it Dora Mae?

 I’ve thought the same thing at times.
-In reality, though, each character in my stories is a composite of potentially hundreds of people who I have met over the past five or six decades.
+In reality, though, each character in my stories is a composite of potentially hundreds of people who I’ve met over the past five or six decades.
 They may use a favorite word or phrase that I remember from my school days in Texas, New Mexico, or Alabama.
-They may walk the way someone that I saw on a sidewalk somewhere walked.
+They may walk the way that I saw someone on a sidewalk somewhere walking.

 The characters that I write about usually come to me from some invisible place.
 Some call that place inspiration or the muse.
 Whatever name that place has, characters tend to show up when they’re needed.
 Sometimes they’ll have the hair of someone I saw or knew as a child, or they’ll dress like someone else from television or my imagination.

 How many books will be in the Morgan Crossroads series?

 Here’s the honest answer.
 I don’t know.
 I can tell you that I foresee at least five books.
 The series begins with Long Time Coming and continues with book two which is titled Welcome Back Mister Starnes.

 No, they aren’t.
 There is a romantic element in the first two books and I expect each following book to continue the tradition.
 But they are not romance novels as one normally thinks of books in that genre.
 Romance happens in real life everywhere, including Morgan Crossroads, Alabama.